-Eva von Engelberg-Dočkal, Markus Krajewski, Frederike Lausch (Eds.)
+Eva von Engelberg-Dočkal, Markus Krajewski and Frederike Lausch (Eds.)

 Mimetische Praktiken in der neueren Architektur